Turkish Aerospace Industries (TAI)

 - Protest TAI’s involvement in London’s biannual DSEI arms fair, to be held in September 2019 in London’s Docklands.

-- Protest against Lockheed Martin’s partnership with TAI, and its arming of Turkey.
+- Protest against Lockheed Martin’s and Airbus’ partnerships with TAI, and their arming of Turkey.

 Basic company information

 Global Presence: Headquartered in Ankara.
 The company has a global reach, with four subsidiaries in the US, plus France, Germany, Pakistan and Malaysia.